jnasante/ccew-ios/02-objective-c/02-02-classes.markdown

 *When you create a custom model class that directly subclasses `NSObject`, you should always write your constructor this way.*

 Inside the constructor you set up default values for your properties and do any other set up work.
 It is customary to access the instance variables directly within the constructor.
-This will be one of the only times you access instance values directly.
+This will be one of the only times you access instance variables directly.

 Recall that Xcode creates instance variables for you when you use the `@property` declaration.
 Those variables will have the same name as your property but be prefixed with an underscore (`_`).